 Higher coverage for loss assessments.

-Flood, water backup, or earthquake coverage if your unit is in a floodplain, susceptible to drain backup, or in a potential earthquake zone.
+Flood, water backup or earthquake coverages, if your unit is in a floodplain, susceptible to drain backup or in a potential earthquake zone.

 How much coverage should you get?

 Since there’s much less property and structure to cover with condo insurance than with homeowners, it generally costs less to insure a condo.
 To find out how much less, you will have to do your homework.
 Study your association agreement to determine exactly what parts of the structure you own and are responsible for insuring.
 Tally the value of your personal property, giving special attention to costly or irreplaceable items.
-Then talk to your agent, with your association documents, and explore the range of possible coverage options.
+Then visit your independent insurance agent, with your association documents in hand, and explore the range of possible coverages.
 Then kick back and enjoy your home.
+You’ve earned it.